anir-tubi/tubi-roku/README.md

 - Update the "Release Title" to be either Submission Release or Remote Release depending on the type of release.

 - Add the changes that were included in the release to the "Describe this release" description text box, with each change ending in a period, and on it's own line.
+Do not use commit messages, but rather write simple phrases or sentences that are easy to digest and accurately describe what the change was.
+Assume non technical readers will be consuming this information.

 - Select "Update Release"